-It may be easy to think that with new, ever-accessible water filtration systems gaining popularity, business for water delivery companies is less than optimal.
+It’s easy to think that with new, ever-accessible water filtration systems gaining popularity, business for water delivery companies is less than optimal.
 But this isn’t the case!
-Despite a few industry hurdles over the last several years, the water supply industry is still on the rise.
+Despite a few industry hurdles over the last several years, the water supply and water delivery service industries are still on the rise.
 After all, clean drinking water is a product that’s always in demand, and recently there’s new offerings entering the marketplace drawing consumer attention.
 So, since the industry is growing, the question is: how do I scale up my water supply business?

-The key is becoming well-informed about industry demand and taking action.Thankfully, we have several strategies you can implement in your business venture to get the ball rolling faster than it already is!
+The key is becoming well-informed about industry demand and taking action.Thankfully, we have several strategies you can implement in your water delivery service business venture to get the ball rolling faster than it already is!

 1. Understand the Current Marketplace